TrenMA/trenma.github.io/_pages/about.md

 **University of Nottingham**

    * Topics in Advanced Econometrics II (Doctoral, Sole Lecturer)
-   * Supplementary Maths for Finance and Investment Students (MSc, Sole Lecturer)
+   * Quantitative Support sessions (MSc in Finance and Investment)

-   * Blockchain and Cryptocurrency (MSc, Tutorial sesions)
+   * Blockchain and Cryptocurrency (MSc in Fintech, Tutorial sesions)
-   * Financial Markets: Theory and Computation (Undergraduate, Tutorial sessions)
+   * Financial Markets: Theory and Computation (BSc in Finance, Tutorial sessions)

 **University of Glasgow** (Tutorial sessions)